From Sheep to Chic: How Merino Wool is Revolutionizing Sustainable Fashion

 Natural Insulation Explained

-Interestingly, merino wool can absorb up to 30% of its weight in moisture without feeling wet.
+This design means merino wool can keep you warm without feeling heavy.
+The fibers are crimped, which adds even more space to trap warm air near your body.
+Merino wool can absorb up to 30% of its weight in moisture without feeling wet.
 This hygroscopic property helps regulate body temperature by absorbing sweat and releasing it as vapor, keeping the wearer dry and comfortable.

 Embracing Merino for Outdoor Adventures